Tartu Art Museum

-Tartu Art Museum (Estonian: Tartu Kunstimuuseum) is a state-owned museum of art located in Tartu, Estonia.
+The Tartu Art Museum (Estonian: Tartu Kunstimuuseum) is a state-owned museum of art located in Tartu, Estonia.
 It was founded in 1940 on a private initiative by the members of local art school Pallas.
 This is the largest art museum in Southern Estonia.

 The main collection consists of works of art by Estonian and foreign artists, associated with Estonia, from the 18th century until now.
 The collection includes around 23,000 items.
 The museum presents temporary exhibitions drawn from the museum's collection, and in cooperation with Estonian and foreign museums and galleries.
 Exhibitions are held in a historical building situated by the Town Hall Square of Tartu.

 History of the museum

 In 1918 the artistic association Pallas established the Higher Art School Pallas which later played a key role in local art education.
 Twenty years after the formation of the Pallas association, they decided to create a museum, and on November 17, 1940, the Municipality of Tartu signed a decree for the establishment of the art museum, which was located at Suurturg 3 (now – Raekoja Square, 3).
 In summer 1941 the State Ethnographic Museum (now – the Estonian National Museum) gave the museum its 20th century art collection.

 During the war the museum had to be relocated a number of times.
 The most critical situation occurred in 1943 when, during a bombing raid the brick building at Lai 17, which at that time housed the collection, collapsed.
 However, the majority of the collection was saved.
 After a number of moves, in 1946 the museum was established on two floors of a building at Vallikraavi, 14.
 Over time the building has been rebuilt for museum needs.
 Initially there were storage and exhibition halls in the building, but in 1999 it was decided to close the building to visitors to better preserve the growing art collection.
 Today the building houses storage, administration, employees' offices, restoration workshops, library and archives.

 Since 1988 the Falling House has also been used by the Tartu Art Museum.

-Tartu Art Museum has had two personal museums of single artists: Anton Starkopf's museum in Tartu (1972–1997) and Eduard Kutsar's museum in Elva (1971–2012).
+The Tartu Art Museum has had two personal museums of single artists: Anton Starkopf's museum in Tartu (1972–1997) and Eduard Kutsar's museum in Elva (1971–2012).

-In 2013–2017 Tartu Art Museum was led by Rael Artel, a former independent curator and gallerist.
+In 2013–2017, the Tartu Art Museum was led by Rael Artel, a former independent curator and gallerist.

 Rael Artel

 Since 2013 the museum has been led by Rael Artel.
 Prior to her work at the museum she was a freelance curator, working on international exhibitions of contemporary art in Estonia and abroad.
 As a guest curator Rael Artel worked with the Kumu Art Museum in Tallinn and the Art Museum in Lodz, Poland.According to the proposal of the competition committee the Minister of Culture Indrek Saar and Rael Artel signed an employment contract for a new term of office in 2016.
-Rael Artel left Tartu Art Museum in June 2017.
+Rael Artel left the Tartu Art Museum in June 2017.